TWilkin/powerpi/services/shutdown/README.md

     	The port number for the MQTT broker (default 1883) -topic string
-    	The topic base for the MQTT broker (default "powerpi")
+    	The topic base for the MQTT broker (default "powerpi") -allowQuickShutdown
+      If true allow a message within 2 minutes of service starting to initiate a shutdown (default false)
 ```

 ## Testing